-- 4.31 The terms 'self-build' and 'custom build' are used to describe instances where individuals or groups are involved in creating their own home. - Self-build Projects where individuals or groups directly organise the design and construction of their new homes - Custom Build Projects where individuals or groups work with a specialist developer to help deliver their new home - 4.32 The Self-Build and Custom Housebuilding Act 2015 places a duty on Hinckley and Bosworth Borough Council to keep and have regard to a register of people who are interested in self-build or custom build projects in their area.
-This

-- register will help inform the Council of the level of demand for self-build and custom build plots in the borough. - 4.33 As of 13 March 2020 there are 72 people on the Borough Council's self-build register.
-None of these specifically mention requiring a plot in Stoke Golding.
+- 4.30 The terms 'self-build' and 'custom build' are used to describe instances where individuals or groups are involved in creating their own home. - Self-build Projects where individuals or groups directly organise the design and construction of their new homes - Custom Build Projects where individuals or groups work with a specialist developer to help deliver their new home - 4.31 The Self-Build and Custom Housebuilding Act 2015 places a duty on Hinckley and Bosworth Borough Council to keep and have regard to a register of people who are interested in self-build or custom build projects in their area.
+This register will help inform the Council of the level of demand for self-build and custom build plots in the borough. - 4.32 As of June 2023, there were 37 individuals on the Borough Council's self-build register.
+Only one specifically mentioned requiring a plot in the Stoke Golding area.